fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_object_wanopt_profile.html.markdown

 * `log_traffic` - Enable/disable logging.
 Valid values: `disable`, `enable`.

+* `port` - Single port number or port number range for FTP.
+Only packets with a destination port number that matches this port number or range are accepted by this profile.
 * `prefer_chunking` - Select dynamic or fixed-size data chunking for WAN Optimization.
 Valid values: `dynamic`, `fix`.

 * `protocol_opt` - Select Protocol specific optimitation or generic TCP optimization.
 Valid values: `protocol`, `tcp`.